Approximation of The Constrained Joint Spectral Radius via Algebraic Lifting: Introduction

 The \emph{joint spectral radius} (JSR) of $\mathcal{A}$ is defined as

 where

 $\sigma=\sigma_0\dots\sigma_{k-1}$ is a switching sequence of length $k$ with $\sigma_0,\dots,\sigma_{k-1}\in[m]$, $A_\sigma:=A_{\sigma_{k-1}}\dots A_{\sigma_0}$ is the product of $k$ matrices, and $\|\cdot\|$ is any given sub-multiplicative matrix norm on $\R^{n\times n}$.
-The concept of JSR for a finite set of matrices is a natural generalization of the spectral radius for a single (square) matrix, and was first introduced by Rota and Strang in \cite{rota1960note}.
-Because of the equivalence of the matrix norms in finite-dimensional vector spaces, the value of $\rho(\A)$ is independent of the choice of the matrix norm.
-The JSR found applications in many areas such as the continuity of wavelet functions, the capacity of codes, and the trackable graphs \cite{jungers2009joint}.
-Particularly, the value of $\rho(\mathcal{A})$ characterizes the asymptotic stability of the switched system \eqref{eqswitch}, as \eqref{eqswitch} is asymptotically stable if and only if $\rho(\mathcal{A})<1$.
+The concept of JSR for a finite set of matrices is a natural generalization of the spectral radius for a single (square) matrix, and was first introduced in \cite{rota1960note}.
+Because of the equivalence of matrix norms in finite-dimensional vector spaces, the value of $\rho(\A)$ is independent of the choice of the matrix norm.
+The JSR found applications in many areas such as the continuity of wavelet functions, the capacity of codes, and trackable graphs \cite{jungers2009joint}.
+Particularly, the value of $\rho(\mathcal{A})$ characterizes the stability of the switched system \eqref{eqswitch} as \eqref{eqswitch} is stable if and only if $\rho(\mathcal{A})<1$ (see Corollary 1.1 in \cite{jungers2009joint}).
 However, the value of $\rho(\mathcal{A})$ is notoriously difficult to compute or approximate (see the NP-hardness and the undecidability results in \cite{blondel2000boundedness,tsitsiklis1997lyapunov}).
-In the past decade, various methods for approximating $\rho(\mathcal{A})$ have been proposed, such as using branch and bound \cite{gripenberg1996computing}, convex combination \cite{blondel2005computationally}, lifted polytope \cite{jungers2014lifted}, sum-of-squares \cite{parrilo2008approximation,legat2016generating}, and path-complete graph Lyapunov functions \cite{ahmadi2014joint}.
+In the past decade, various methods for approximating $\rho(\mathcal{A})$ have been proposed, such as using branch and bound \cite{gripenberg1996computing}, convex combination \cite{blondel2005computationally}, lifted polytope \cite{jungers2014lifted}, sum-of-squares \cite{parrilo2008approximation,legat2016generating}, and path-complete graph Lyapunov function \cite{ahmadi2014joint}.

 By replacing the norm in \eqref{JSRk} with the spectral radius, Daubechies and Lagarias introduced the concept of \emph{generalized spectral radius} (GSR) of $\mathcal{A}$ in \cite{daubechies1992sets}.
 Specifically, the GSR of $\mathcal{A}$ is defined as